 Still Completing your Undergraduate Degree?

-Prospective students may apply for admission in the final year of undergraduate study if you are able to provide an official transcript showing the degree conferred date as well as proof of successful completion of all prerequisites no later than one month prior to matriculation.
+Prospective students may apply for admission in the final year of undergraduate study if you are able to provide an official transcript showing the degree conferred date as well as proof of successful completion of all prerequisites prior to matriculation.

 The following specific courses are required prerequisites and applicants must show a minimum final grade of 60 per cent or 'C'.
 Prerequisite courses must be taken at a recognized post-secondary institution, or the equivalent, either on-site or online.
 The Boucher Institute does not require the separate lab courses as a prerequisite.
 Lab courses may not be used to fulfill the number of required prerequisite credit hours or be included in calculating prerequisite grades.